 Investment in real estate by foreigners

-Investment in real estate by foreigners has tax implication.
+Investment in real estate by foreigners has tax implications.
 Consulting an expert is advisable.

 Over the past five years, the US has experienced an influx of foreign capital being used to purchase real estate, both commercial and residential.
 Foreign investors looking to escape tepid economic growth prospects or currency devaluation in their home countries, a rout in equities markets or just trying to diversify their investment portfolios often chose US real estate as a safe investment haven.